 When it comes to acoustic levels, the IceSleet G6 is also right in the middle of our results in this test.
 Five of the coolers we've tested ran quieter than the G6, while six were louder.

-We’re also charting the total Cinebench R23 benchmark scores to show how little is lost (or gained) with different cooling solutions.
-Between the weakest and strongest coolers, we have a benchmark score variance of roughly 13%.
-Arctic’s Liquid Freezer does well here, scoring just over 39,000 points in the multi-threaded test.
+We’re also showing the total Cinebench R23 benchmark scores to show how little is lost – or gained – with different cooling solutions.
+Between the weakest and strongest coolers, there is a total benchmark score variance of roughly 13%.

 200W Cinebench Results

 When restricting power consumption to a more reasonable 200W, the IceSleet G6 Stealth’s performance is impressive - second only to DeepCool’s AG620 among our tested air coolers.
 But that’s only part of the story; how loud does it get when the CPU is set to 200W?